andreafancellu/CLIPS-battleship/README.md

 ![Alt text](https://github.com/andreafancellu/CLIPS-battleship/blob/main/mappa%20battaglia%20navale.png)

-- Rows and Columns are marked with the number of pieces they contains
+- Rows and Columns are marked with the number of pieces they contain
 - Red cells are known to the system

 ###### The system can do three different moves: